 Preparing a Sentencing Recommendation.
 At the same time the probation officer submits the presentence investigation report under Rule 99.8(g), the probation officer must also submit a confidential sentencing recommendation to the Court.
 The sentencing recommendation must be contained in a confidential memorandum.
 Unless the Court orders otherwise, this memorandum may not be further disclosed.

-Setting the Sentencing Date.
-Unless waived by the defendant and defense counsel, the sentencing judge must set the sentencing date to be:

-No fewer than 7 days after receiving the presentence investigation report under Rule 99.8(g); and

-No fewer than 35 days after the presentence investigation is disclosed under Rule

-99.8(c).

 Submitting Unresolved Objections to the Court.
 Within 7 days after the preliminary presentence investigation report is submitted under Rule 99.8(g), defense counsel, a pro se defendant, or the United States may submit to the Court, with copies to opposing counsel and to the United States Probation and Pretrial Services Office, notice of any unresolved objection or other matter pertaining to the presentence investigation report.

 Opposing counsel may then submit a response, and the probation officer may submit comments, to the additional objection as appropriate.